 - Operate the state's electronic permitting system, including processing permits and inspections.

 An application will be available on the State of Oregon employment website.
 Interested students should submit applications at that time.
-Sign up to be notified by email when an academy application is available on the State of Oregon employment website.

 Applicants should plan to:

 - Demonstrate an interest in building construction or code compliance.

 - Highlight unique qualifications such as completion of high school coursework in math, science, and engineering or in the building trades; or exposure to the building trades through employment or volunteer experience with businesses or organizations.

 - Address their ability to write and communicate effectively; pay close attention to detail; and collaborate successfully with others.